 Take into consideration the exchange rate when saving and spending money.
 Ask and learn about the gratuity in your new country.
 Do they tip?
 If so, how much?
 And for which services?

 And, don’t forget… you’re in bartering culture.
-Don’t end up paying far more above a reasonable price.
+Don’t end up paying far more than a reasonable price.
 Get comfortable bartering for goods.

 Understanding these basics will allow you to feel more “at home” when you arrive.